 2. Access anytime, anywhere

 Remote training tools offer a flexible way to learn in the ever-evolving workplace.
 Locations and time zones are irrelevant.
-Your employees can access training from anywhere at any time without travelling.
+Your employees can access training from anywhere at any time without traveling.

 This is a significant advantage, especially in the age of remote work, where it’s customary to have employees working from a thousand miles away.